romanzdk/tech-demo-python-packaging/README.md

 The third demo extends the previous [Demo 02](#demo-02-simple-gui-appliation).
 The [GNU gettext](https://www.gnu.org/software/gettext) localization framework is used to translate the string `Hello World!`.
 The translation itself is not the topic of this demo but the handling of the translational files is.

+Two variants of this demo exists.
+One do use the usual `setuptools` as build-backend and the second do use [`hatch`](https://hatch.pypa.io).
+The latter is used because it offers a more elegant, pythonic and easier to understand solution.

+## Demo 03 variant "setuptools"

+> **NOTE**:
+> Handle this example with care.
+It might not be the best solution nor it is
+> pythonic.
+Feel free to open an Issue to provide an easier and better
+> example.

+A custom build step is used to compile the `po`-files using `msgfmt` into `mo`-files.
+The `mo` files are included as `package-data` files while installing.

+There is a new folder `po` in the project containing two `po` and one `pot` file.

+    03_i18n_setuptools
+	|-- README.md
+	|-- pyproject.toml
+	|-- setup.py
+	`-- src
+		`-- helloworld-int
+            |-- __init__.py
+            |-- __main__.py
+            `-- po
+                |-- de.po
+                |-- jp.po
+                `-- messages.pot

+The `pyproject.toml` do define `package-data`.
+While installing the build-backend `setuptools` will look for a folder `locales` and its content defined by the search pattern used here.

+	[tool.setuptools.package-data]
+	helloworldint = [
+		'locales/*/LC_MESSAGES/*.mo',
+	]

+This folder do not exist yet.
+There is a custom build step defined via `setup.py` file.
+This step will compile the `po` into `mo` files and place them in the right place inside the projects source directory (not the install directory!).
+See the `setup.py` for details.

+## Demo 03 variant "hatch"

 # Demo 04 - Start application "as root"